M-Bahy/Data-preprocessing-pipeline/README.md

 ```
 6. Set the recording FPS.
 7. Choose whether to apply the SOR filter or not.
-8. Click on `Start` to start the process.
+8. Click Start to start the process.
 Don't touch the window until the process is finished.
 It will take a while depending on your data size and your CPU.
 It is recommended to close all other applications as the process is CPU intensive.
 It will display a message box when the process is finished.

 ## Contributing